Old Fashioned Salmon Patties

 • Heat oil in a large heavy-bottomed skillet (such as a cast iron pan) over medium heat.
 It should be 350°F–375°F Don’t fill the skillet more than half full with oil.

-• Drain the salmon and reserve 2 tablespoons of the juice in a small bowl.
+• Drain the can of salmon and reserve 2 tablespoons of the juice in a small bowl.
 Pick out any bones.

-• Whisk the baking powder into the reserved salmon juice.
+• Whisk 1½ teaspoons baking powder into the reserved salmon juice.
 Pour that into the salmon and flour mixture, and mix gently until combined.

 • Shape the mixture into patties, roughly 2 inches in diameter.
 Pack firmly but not too tightly.
 This helps them not to become crumbly.

-• Fry in hot oil for 2–3 minutes, or until golden brown on the bottom.
+• Fry in 1½ cups hot oil for 2–3 minutes, or until golden brown on the bottom.
 Flip and continue cooking until golden brown on the other side, another 2 minutes.

 • Drain on a paper towel lined plate.